 The sense of isolation from thinking that no one else has been through this perpetuates depression by itself.
 Please let go of that right now.

 Because many do not get a proper diagnosis and care, the numbers are murky.
 Credible estimates suggest that in a given year, 30% of adults will have a diagnosable mood disorder like depression.

 In any specific week, 10% of adults will be clinically depressed.
-Up to 25% of all people will experience major depression at some point3.
-Some even argue that it is the most common medical condition worldwide4.
+Up to 25% of all people will experience major depression at some point.3

 It may be getting more common in younger generations.
 According to one survey, a full 90% of those in Generation Z (ages 15-21) have experienced significant depression.